Home Learn More

 What does this mean?

-Tides also vary by geographical location.
+Tides also vary by geographical location and by season.
 Tides are higher when the Earth is closest to the moon and strongest overall when the moon and sun are aligned, increasing the total gravitational pull.
-In the northern hemisphere, tides are lowest during the winter when the Earth is furthest from the sun.
+In the northern hemisphere, tides are lowest during the winter when the Earth is farthest from the sun.
 The tidal range (difference between high and low tide) also varies throughout the year and is largest during the spring.

 How are the data collected?
 (Methods)

 Tide data are collected at fixed monitoring stations along the coast.
-Stations are identified using Latitude/Longitude coordinates and gauges record water levels throughout the area.
-Tide gaging stations are maintained by the National Oceanic and Atmospheric Administration's National Weather Service.
+Each station is identified by name, located by latitude/longitude coordinates, and uses a gauge to record the water level with respect to a fixed reference elevation, or datum, that is called "mean sea level."
+Tide gauging stations are maintained by the National Oceanic and Atmospheric Administration?s (NOAA) National Weather Service.

-Tide gauges are programmed to take measurements at 6-minute intervals with each measurement consisting of a set of 181 one-second interval water level samples centered on each tenth of an hour.
-The 181 samples are averaged, a three standard deviation outlier rejection test applied, and the mean and standard deviation recalculated and reported along with the number outliers.
-The reported measurements have 0.01 foot resolution and are stored in system memory.
-Timing of the system is controlled by an oscillator located in the GOES satellite transmitter which is accurate to 2 seconds per month.
+Tide gauges are programmed to take measurements at 6-minute intervals, with each measurement consisting of a set of 181 water level samples taken at one-second intervals.
+The samples are averaged, a three standard deviation outlier rejection test is applied, and the mean and standard deviation are recalculated and reported along with the number outliers.
+The reported measurements have 0.01 foot resolution and are stored in the tide station system's memory.
+Timing of the system is controlled by an oscillator located in the Geostationary Operational Environmental Satellite (GOES) transmitter which is accurate to 2 seconds per month.
 Every three hours the data are transmitted via GOES to the satellite downlink.
 In addition, telephone connections can be used to retrieve data and to interact with the system.
 Laptop computers are used by field personnel to check and maintain the system.
 The backup water level sensor is a strain gauge pressure transducer that records data on a separate data collection platform which is optically coupled to the satellite radio.
-Yearly second order class I geodetic levels are run from the primary sensor reference point to the local bench mark network.
+Yearly second-order class I geodetic levels are run from the primary sensor reference point to the local benchmark network.

 Calculations